socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

-and neglected other protocols such as gRPC or SOAP/HTTP to achieve interoperability, evolvability and accountability accepting that static contracts and workflows do not comply with the REST level 3 vision of HATEOAS because the implementation effort on client and server side required for multimedia-drive state transitions is not justified in this scenario (not requiring dynamic workflows) and there is good contract language and tool support for this technology (Open API, Swagger tools)."
+and neglected other protocols such as gRPC or SOAP/HTTP to achieve interoperability, evolvability and accountability accepting that static contracts and workflows do not comply with the REST level 3 vision of HATEOAS because the implementation effort on client and server side required for multimedia-drive <!-- STX4ZIO: hypermedia-driven? --> state transitions is not justified in this scenario (not requiring dynamic workflows) and there is good contract language and tool support for this technology (Open API, Swagger tools)."
 ```